SonsOfSaturn/sonsofsaturn.github.io/_pages/home.md

   - image_path: /assets/images/Berlin_Unterwelt_3_Cropped.jpg
     alt: "placeholder image 2"
     title: "A first person exploration game with a strong emphasis on atmosphere."
-    excerpt: 'Explore the depths of Pandora, an abandoned underground city where memories cling to life.'
+    excerpt: 'Explore the depths of Pandora, an abandoned underground city where the dead dream and memories cling to life.'
     url: "artwork"
     btn_label: "Read More"
     btn_class: "btn--primary"